uu-agile/hear-yourself/Team-Journals/joseph-journal.md

 I am having trouble keeping up with my tasks.
 I have a tendency to over-design/over-think, so I am finding myself spending hours researching just *just risk factors* alone.
     * I think a much better approach is to quickly accomplish tasks **with the goal of a minimally-functional solution**
     * This is in fact one of the principles of Agile...makes sense :)

+*Note: We may want to put the DUE DATE in our Sprint title of GitHub*

 ## September 10, 2020